 For Chocolate Coating:

-- 1 cup vegan chocolate chips** I like Enjoy Life Foods dark chocolate chips
+- 2 and 1/2 cups vegan chocolate chips** I like Enjoy Life Foods dark chocolate chips

 - Course pink sea salt for garnish